hundredman/weather-app-react/README.md

 - Displays the current weather conditions based on the user's geolocation.
 - Shows a 7-day weather forecast.
+- **Location Search**: Allows users to search for weather in specific cities using Nominatim API.
 - Defaults to Seoul, South Korea if geolocation is unavailable or denied.
+- **Responsive Design**: Optimized for various screen sizes (mobile, tablet, desktop).

 ## Tech Stack